browniebroke/terraform-playground/README.md

 # Terraform Playground

 Setting up a Terraform repo containing required components for a Dockerized application in AWS.
+Following that [tutorial](https://testdriven.io/blog/deploying-django-to-ecs-with-terraform/).

 ## Setup